-The formal licensing process started with the issuance of Public Notice No. 1/2014 on the August 15, 2014 and continues with the release of this IM, inviting interested parties to participate.
+This Auction process commenced with the publication of the "Resumption of 2.6 GHz Frequency Spectrum Auction" notice on February 25, 2016.
 The release of this IM will be followed by a period for the submission of questions to the Commission relating directly to the licensing process defined in this IM.
-All additional information, including the answers to questions raised during the process will be made available through the Commission's website and will form part of this IM.
+All additional information, including the answers to questions raised during the specified period will be made available through the Commission's website and will form part of this IM.
 The identity of questioners will not be revealed.
 The auction will be an Ascending Clock Auction with Exit Bids as described in Section 6.